Zyron-Official/FileTree/README.md

 - **Lazy Loading:** Optimizes loading time by only loading child nodes when expanded.

-- **Asynchronous File Operations:** Performs file operations (copy, paste, delete, etc.) in the background to avoid blocking the UI.
+- **Asynchronous File System:** Performs file functions (expand, collapsd, loading files in FileTree, etc.) in the background thread to avoid blocking the UI.

 - **Customizable Icons:** Allows you to set custom icons for files and folders.